artificialcitizens/acai.so/README.md

+WIP: Nothing to see here yet, check back soon!

 # Langchain JS Crash Course

 Langchain is a powerful tool that allows you to compose language models in to chains (Lang Chain get it?).